 Lawyer Regulation charges are governed by the Rules of the Arizona Supreme Court.
 Charges can be made by consumers, attorneys or other person, and are reviewed, investigated and prosecuted by the State Bar in accordance with those Rules.
 For more information on the Discipline Process, click here.

 The purposes of discipline proceedings are:

 - to protect the integrity of the legal system

 - to deter unethical behavior by educating other lawyers and the public.

-The purpose of attorney discipline is to protect the public and the administration of justice from attorneys who have not discharged their professional duties to clients, the public, the legal system, and the legal profession.
-The professional conduct of attorneys and the discipline process are governed by Rules 41-74, Arizona Rules of the Supreme Court.
+The purpose of discipline is to protect the public and the administration of justice from attorneys, alternative business structures (ABS), and Legal Paraprofessionals (LP) who have not discharged their professional duties to clients, the public, the legal system, and the legal profession.
+Professional conduct and the discipline process are governed by Rules 41-74, Arizona Rules of the Supreme Court.

 The State Bar Lawyer Regulation Department evaluates charges alleging lack of professionalism, misconduct or incapacity.
 Allegations are reviewed and an investigation is conducted if the lawyer is subject to this jurisdiction.